-MORNING 🖐
+MORNING 💆

 Sheridan's historic heart beats with the stories of cowboys, Indians, battle sites, ranching legends, and western outlaws.
-Prepare for a day of historic immersion with breakfast at PO News & Flagstaff Cafe, a local haunt with over 100 years of history, or grab something to go from the much-loved Java Moon.
+Prepare for a day of historic immersion with breakfast at PO News & Flagstaff Cafe, a local haunt with over 100 years of history, or head to Ranchester for breakfast at Innominate Coffeehouse & Bakery.

-Less than an hour from downtown. near Crow Agency, Montana, is the Little Bighorn Battlefield National Monument.
+Less than an hour from downtown, near Crow Agency, Montana, is the Little Bighorn Battlefield National Monument.
 The site memorializes the US Army's 7th Cavalry and the Lakotas and Cheyennes in one of the Indian's last armed efforts to preserve their way of life.

-Back in Sheridan County, tour other important Indian Wars battle sites. including Fort Phil Kearny, the Wagon Box Fight, and the Connor Battlefield.
+Back in Sheridan County, tour other important Indian Wars battle sites, including Fort Phil Kearny, the Wagon Box Fight, and the Connor Battlefield.
 The Connor Battlefield, otherwise known as the site of the Battle of the Tongue River, is located at the City Park in the Town of Ranchester.

-Your next stop is The Brinton

-Museum, located on the 620-acre Ouarter Circle A Ranch in the community of Big Horn.
+Your next stop is The Brinton Museum, located on the 620-acre Quarter Circle A Ranch in the community of Big Horn.
 The museum offers an authentic view into the life of Bradford Brinton, a Western gentleman and art collector who was a patron of many of the most celebrated 19th and 20th- century Western artists.